TheButterfish/HairModdingPlus/README.md

 <br><br>

 ## Licensing
-If you wish to improve, fork, add patches, borrow code snippets, or take over if I go on hiatus, go ahead.
+If you wish to improve, fork, add patches, borrow code snippets, include in a modpack, or take over if I go on hiatus, go ahead.
 Just mention me in the credits and you're good to go.
 <br><br>

 ## Credits